Vandivier/afterecon/content/2018-09-03-fact-checking-cabot-phillips-on-dat-micky-deez.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>More important than the specifics of this rando shitpost, however, is the general principal of the economic effect of government intervention in the free market.
-As has been discussed at length in academia, think tanks, news, and blogs including After Econ, government-produced goods and services tend to cost <a href=\"http://www.afterecon.com/economics-and-finance/the-triple-cost-of-government/\">3x as much</a> as similar-quality products produced on the free market.</p>
+As has been discussed at length in academia, think tanks, news, and blogs including AfterEcon, government-produced goods and services tend to cost <a href=\"http://www.afterecon.com/economics-and-finance/the-triple-cost-of-government/\">3x as much</a> as similar-quality products produced on the free market.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->